 PreSENTATION WORKs

-So much of my work in this category has been proprietary and can't be shown.
+So much of my work in this category has been proprietary or under NDA and can't be shown.

 But here are things I can show...